asprenger/ray_vllm_inference/ray-cluster/README.md

     ray up aws_cluster_gpu.yaml

 This command starts the head node of the cluster.
-The head node will start worker nodes using AWS autoscaling according to the configuration.
-You can view the progress of the worker node startup by viewing the autoscaler status on the Ray dashboard.
+The head node will start worker nodes using according to the autoscaling configuration.
+You can view the progress of the worker node startup by viewing the autoscaler status on the Ray dashboard or tail the logfile.

-You can connect via the remote Ray dashboard:
+After the `ray up` command has returned you can connect via the remote Ray dashboard:

     ray dashboard aws_cluster_gpu.yaml

 This will setup the necessary port forwarding.
-The dashboard can be viewed by opening http://localhost:8265.
+The dashboard can be viewed by opening: http://localhost:8265

-Copy the deploy config to the head node:
+Copy the serve config to the head node:

     ray rsync_up aws_cluster_gpu.yaml vllm_serve_config.yaml /home/ray/vllm_serve_config.yaml